 Surya Namaskar or Sun Salutation – Best Yoga Poses for Health

-Stand tall, breathe in and then breathe out a couple times before you start, then follow the steps in this video or the chart below.
+Stand tall, breathe in and then breathe out a couple of times before you start, then follow the steps in this video or the chart below.

 Another trick is to bend your knees a little if you are struggling to do the forward fold position.